zalando/nakadi/README.md

 less or equal to already committed one.
 In a case of this response code user will get a json in a response body with a list of cursors and the results of their commits.

+The timeout for commit is 60 seconds.
+If you open the stream, read data and don't commit anything for 60 seconds - the stream will be closed from Nakadi side.
+(But please note that if there are no events available to send and you get only empty batches - there is no need to commit, Nakadi will close connection only if there is some uncommitted data and no commits happened for 60 seconds)

+If the connection is closed for some reason - you still have 60 seconds to commit the events you received (from the moment when the events were sent to you).
+After that your session will be considered closed and it will be not possible to do commits with that `X-Nakadi-StreamId`.
+If the commit was not done - then the next time you start reading from a subscription you will get data from the last point of your commit, and you will again receive the events you haven't committed.

+When a rebalance happens and a partition is transferred to another client - the commit timeout of 60 seconds saves the day again.
+The first client will have 60 seconds to do the commit for that partition, after that the partition is started to stream to a new client.
+So if the commit wasn't done in 60 seconds then the streaming will start from a point of last successful commit.
+In other case if the commit was done by the first client - the data from this partition will be immediately streamed to second client (because there is no uncommitted data left and there is no need to wait any more)

 #### Checking Current Position
 To see what is current position of subscription it's possible to run the request:
 ```sh